 No, they are different, although their primary function remains the same, which is delivering medicine in the form of inhalable mist.
 The following table lists the differences between nebulizers and inhalers (medical term: metered-dose inhalers) (2):

 Inhalers require coordination between the press of the inhaler pump and inhalation.
 It means the baby needs to inhale at the same time as a parent presses the inhaler pump to release the medicine.
 It is nearly impossible for a baby to time their breathing.
-Thankfully, a device called a spacer can make the use of inhaler easy.
+Thankfully, a device called a spaceriXContainer with a mouthpiece at one end and a hole for the inhaler at the other end. can make the use of inhaler easy.

 A doctor will decide what works best for the baby depending on the age of the baby, their medical condition, and the medicine to be delivered.
 Ultimately, nebulizers are more complex than inhalers, although you get more options with a nebulizer.